-We recognise the importance of being able to access your account and trade whenever you want, wherever you are, particularly when market prices are moving quickly.
-We therefore give you unrestricted access to your account 24 hours a day, 7 days a week.
+We know it’s important for you to be able to access your account and trade whenever you want, wherever you are, particularly when market prices are moving quickly.
+So, we give you unrestricted access to your account 24 hours a day, 7 days a week.

 If, on the other hand, you think the markets will fall you go short on the price (sell).
 Your profits will rise in line with any fall on that price (and your losses will increase with any rise in price).

-With spread betting, you can not only take a position on thousands of individual shares, indices and currencies around the world, but also place trades on sectors, commodities, bonds and interest rates.
+With spread betting, you can not only take a position on thousands of individual shares, indices and currencies around the world, but also place trades on commodities, bonds and interest rates.